Crawl Status report (mobile apps)

 - Ensure that you are mapping the app URI to the intended web URL, wherever you handle that mapping.

-- You might also check that Google's view of the page is not different from the user's view of the page, by using the Fetch as Google tool for both the web page and the app page.
+- You might also check that Google's view of the page is not different from the user's view of the page, by using the Fetch as Google tool for the web page and App Indexing Search Preview for the app page.

 Your app page seems to be associated with the entirely wrong web page; for example, the web page is about dachshunds, but the app page is a Google Play installation page.
 This is a similar to the "content mismatch" error, but the degree of difference is much greater, and we think that you made a mistake in your association.